ArrowSK/Arbola.AI-TG-Bot-with-Internet/README.md

   TG_API: Your Telegram bot token.
   CUSTOM_SEARCH_ID: Your Google Custom Search ID.
   GOOGLE_API_KEY: Your Google API key.
+  ALLOWED_USERNAMES: usernames of those who are allowed to use the chatbot
 ```

 4. Run node index.js to start the bot.